 About Student and Resident Trustees

-Elected Resident and student trustees plan the annual Student and Resident Retreat; serve as a critical bridge to residency programs and medical schools across the state; and influence the organizations’ efforts aimed at supporting the future of family medicine.
+Elected resident and student trustees plan the annual Student and Resident Retreat; serve as a critical bridge to residency programs and medical schools across the state; and influence the WAFP's and WAFP Foundation's efforts aimed at supporting the future of family medicine.

 Other Ways to Connect

-- Serve on board committees to represent student or resident interests (approximately three meetings each year)
+- Serve on WAFP committees to represent student or resident interests

 - Contribute research and perspectives to the quarterly Washington Family Physician journal